CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 # Introduction to Computational Plasma Physics

 ## The Plasma Physics Problem
-Practically all plasma physics is contained in Maxwell equations and the relativistic kinetic equations that describe the evolution of a particle distribution function  $f_a(\mathbf{x},\mathbf{p},t)$ for each plasma species $a$ in a 6D phase-space.
+Most of the field of plasma physics can be encapsulated within Maxwell's equations and the relativistic kinetic equations governing the evolution of the particle distribution function, denoted as $f_a(\mathbf{x},\mathbf{p},t)$, for each distinct plasma species $a$ within a six-dimensional phase space.

 $$\dfrac{\partial f_a}{\partial t}+\dfrac{\mathbf{p}}{\gamma_a m_a} \cdot \dfrac{\partial f_a}{\partial \mathbf{x}}+q_a \left(\mathbf{E}+\dfrac{\mathbf{p}}{\gamma_a m_a}\times\mathbf{B} \right) \cdot \dfrac{\partial f_a}{\partial \mathbf{p}}=C_a$$